Merkel urges Qatar to ensure fair tenders for World Cup projects

-BERLIN German Chancellor Angela Merkel urged Qatar on Monday to ensure a reliable legal framework for companies bidding for the multi-million dollar infrastructure projects in the tiny gulf state for the 2022 football World Cup.
+BERLIN, April 15 German Chancellor Angela Merkel urged Qatar on Monday to ensure a reliable legal framework for companies bidding for the multi-million dollar infrastructure projects in the tiny gulf state for the 2022 soccer World Cup.

 "For the engagement of German companies in Qatar, it is very important that tender procedures are fair and transparent and the legal framework is reliable," Merkel told a Qatari business and investment conference in Berlin.